The purpose of this guideline is to provide guidance about mouth care at Great Ormond Street Hospital (GOSH).

 Performing oral care: preparation

-Brushing should occur twice daily, last thing at night before bed and at least one other time each day (Department of Health 2009).
+Brushing should occur twice daily for a minimum of two minutes, last thing at night before bed and at least one other time each day (DH 2017).
 Brushing more frequently than twice a day can lead to increased ingestion of toothpaste and risk of fluorosis.

-Prior to performing oral care, the nurse should (Rationale 28):
+Prior to performing oral care, the nurse should

 - put on an apron

-- put on a pair of non-sterile, powder and latex-free gloves
+- put on a pair of non-sterile, powder and latex-free gloves (Rationale 31).

-Cleaning a child's teeth
+Cleaning a younger child's teeth

 - Commence a fluid balance chart.